Limits of Cubic Differentials and Buildings: Asymptotic holonomy

-where $E_{j,k}$ denotes the elementary matrix with 1 in position $(j,k)$ and $c_{j_{i},k_{i}}$ is a non-zero constant.
-Here $\mu^i_{k_i}=\mu^i$ and $\lambda^i_{j_i}=\lambda^i$ are $s^{-\frac13}$ times the logarithms of the largest eigenvalues of $D(\alpha_i)^{-1}$ and $D(\delta_i)^{-1}$ respectively. \end{lemma} \begin{proof} This is a consequence of Proposition \ref{prop:non-zero-entry} below, whose precise statement we defer until later, as it depends on terminology developed in Section \ref{sec:no branching}.
+\begin{proof} This is a consequence of Proposition \ref{prop:non-zero-entry} below, whose precise statement we defer until later, as it depends on terminology developed in Section \ref{sec:no branching}.
 This proposition shows that the element in position $(j_{i},k_{i})$ of $U(\theta_i, \theta_{i+1})^{-1}$ is non-zero.
 We then factor each term in the triple product in Equation (\ref{eq:A(s)-def}). \end{proof}

 \begin{rmk} Two consecutive terms in the above product have the property that $E_{j_i,k_i} \cdot E_{j_{i+1},k_{i+1}} = E_{j_i,k_{i+1}}$ (since $k_i=j_{i+1}$) because the position of the highest eigenvalue only depends on the angle the path makes with the $x$-axis in a natural coordinate and our choices of coordinates keep this angle constant when the coordinate patches cover the same straight path.
 Note, indeed, that ${\alpha}_{i}$ and ${\delta}_{i+1}$ (with indices intended modulo $\ell$) are part of the same straight line segment $c_{i+1}$. \end{rmk}